Hiirocchi18/IDM-Unlock-Script/README.md

 ---

 **Note:** Always backup your files before patching.
 This tool modifies binary files and incorrect usage could result in corrupted executables.
+You have been warned.